 In 1956, the founders of Artificial Intelligence (AI) imagined a world in which “machines use language, form abstractions and concepts, solve the kinds of problems now reserved for humans, and improve themselves”.1

 We strive to contribute to a globally-competitive AI-literate workforce by teaching AI to students from diverse backgrounds.
 Our pedagogy seeks to foster interactive learning by enabling students to take ownership of AI systems, and to make such systems work for their needs and those of their communities, via both data and algorithms.

-2023 AI School: in 2023, the AI school will take place in July & August 2023 and will consist of two parts.
+2023 AI School: the AI school will take place in mid-August 2023 in Namibia.

 join 2023 mailing list to stay informed.